What Is Local Acquiring? How It Cuts International Payment Costs

 4. Domestic interchange applied.
 The issuer approves the transaction and domestic interchange rates apply.
 No cross-border assessment fees are charged.
 Settlement happens in euros on domestic clearing rails.

 5. Funds settlement.
-The acquirer settles funds to the merchant or platform, typically within 1–2 business days.
+The acquirer settles funds to the merchant or platform, on the cycle set out in your acquiring agreement.
 If the platform needs settlement in a different currency, the FX conversion happens at the platform layer with transparent rates rather than at the scheme level.

 The critical enabler here is BIN-based routing logic that sits between the checkout and the acquiring layer.
 Without it, transactions default to whichever single acquirer the platform has a contract with, regardless of where the cardholder is located.